skyran1278/expense-manager/README.md

 ## Expense Manager

-> Expense Manager is not just a expense record.
+> Expense Manager is an expense record.
 >
-> It can manage your life if you get used to its 'Manager'!
+> It can help you manage your life expense.

 ## Chrome Extension